-Proper installation and use of the stop&drain valve is essential.
+Proper installation and operation of the stop&drain valve is essential.
 The valve must be at the low point of the household plumbing so that all water in the pipes will follow gravity to the valve when it is 'off'.
 When switching from 'on' to 'off' (or vice versa), make certain that you turn the valve completely to the new position (they differ by 90°).
-If not fully in the 'on' or 'off' position, water may leak from the drain port, wasting water and possibly flooding your garage or crawl space.
+If not fully in the 'on' or 'off' position, water will leak from the drain port, wasting water and possibly flooding your garage or crawl space.
 You can verify that the valve is fully 'on' or fully 'off' by placing your ear next to the operating handle and listening for running water; quiet is good.

 To prevent water from freezing in your toilets and plumbing traps add propylene glycol antifreeze (also known as 'RV' type); do not use automotive antifreeze, which is corrosive.
-If you are unsure if your home has a stop&drain valve or are unsure about its proper operation, please call the Operations Office at 530-426-7802; one of the operators will be glad to come to your home.
+If you are unsure if your home has a stop&drain valve or are unsure about its proper operation, please call the Office at 530-426-7800; one of the operators will be glad to come to your home.

 The following water conservation measures are in effect at all times: